caligrafy/caligrafy-quill/README.md

 + You are good to go!
 If the quick installation does not complete successfully, proceed with the manual installation

+### Using Docker
+* If you prefer to use docker you have two commands you can use
+* `docker-compose up -d prod-box`
+  * This command does not need any dependencies on your local system, all you need is docker and the files.
+  * Once started, you can access the website locally via `http://localhost:8080`
+* `docker-compose up -d dev-box`
+  * This command will map your current working files to the docker container, which means you need to have your files locally setup correctly, including the vendor folder.
+  * This is useful for local development but through docker.
+* In both commands, a `phpmyadmin` instance  has been added and can be accessible at `http://localhost:8077/`
+  * This is a web client for MySQL.
+IT will allow you easy access to your Database.
+    * Username: `root`
+    * Password: `root`

+* **IMPORTANT NOTE**: With Docker, you should no longer rely on .env for your environment files.
+All environment files need to be defined in the `docker-compose.yaml`

 ### Manual Installation
 + Pull the code from github (You can either clone the repo or download the zip file)